esun-z/ACED/README.md

 **I am not going to maintain this project, so fork or clone it and make it better by yourself if you want.**

 **I didn't release any release because you still need to change the forms in the beginning of ACED.cpp to apply your own settings.**

+## How it works

+This program use RtMidi to read midi messages from a midi input port then simulate mouse events to control ACE Virtual Singer through scrcpy.
+(Because I just cannot figure out how to send tap messages to android devices with a low latency.)

 ## Using Libraries